Crypto-1337/Crypto-1337/README.md

 ## 🌟 About Me

 Hi!
 I'm a 19-year-old developer from Germany with a passion for building innovative solutions.
-Currently, I'm working on **Cooking Companion**, a project aimed at making cooking more fun and accessible.
+Currently, I'm working on two exciting projects:

+1. **Cooking Companion**: A project aimed at making cooking more fun and accessible.
+2. **LonaDB**: A high-performance database solution with advanced features and encryption.

 I work as a **Web Developer** and am always open to exciting collaboration opportunities.
 Feel free to reach out if you're interested in teaming up!

 ---